Radon is a naturally occurring radioactive gas that comes from the ground and can enter properties. Long term

 exposure to high levels of radon can lead to lung cancer, and it is responsible for over 2000 lung cancer deaths in the UK every year.

-The only way to know if a building is affected is to carry out a radon test using a special detector.
+The only way to know if a building is affected is to carry out a radon test using a special detector and radon test kit.
 PropertECO can supply inexpensive radon level detectors for home and workplace use that are analysed at an independent laboratory.
 This level of radon testing is vitally important to the health and wellbeing of all individuals who occupy the property as it can highlight potentially dangerous levels of this harmful gas enabling further action to then be taken to reduce the risks.

 Our short video shows you how easy it is to carry out a radon test